 Visitors that found your site through search engines are considered organic traffic.
-Although there are numerous results on the net, your website can utilize SEO strategies to rank better in visibility.
+Although there are numerous results on the net, your website can utilise SEO strategies to rank better in visibility.

-Let’s say your website specializes in Malaysian-based vegan cat food.
+Let’s say your website specialises in Malaysian-based vegan cat food.
 Your website will appear as one of the top results through effective SEO.